Dig092/final-year-project/MonsterRuntimeAgent/competitions/dog-breed-prediction.md

 Given a dataset of images of dogs, predict the breed of each image.

-# Metric
+# Evaluation Metric
 Multi Class Log Loss.
+Multilcass log loss should reach 0.00 previous winner value

 # Submission Format